manaaal1/quotify-bot/README.md

 Daily automatic quote (configurable hour & timezone)

-Optional database persistence for scheduled posts

-Notes: Bot token, channel ID, admin ID, and optional database URL are stored as environment variables.
+Notes: Bot token, channel ID, and admin ID are stored as environment variables.
 See bot.py and deployment instructions.